What is Data Visualization: Unlocking Insights through Visual Representation

 6. Histograms: Histograms are graphical representations of the distribution of numerical data.
 They divide the data into intervals, or bins, and display the frequency of data points within each bin using bars.
 Histograms are particularly useful for understanding the distribution and central tendencies of continuous data.

 8. Bubble Charts: Bubble charts represent data using circles (or bubbles), where the size of each bubble corresponds to a specific data value.
-They are often used to visualize three-dimensional data, with the x-axis representing one variable, the y-axis representing another variable, and the bubble size representing a third variable.
+They are often used to visualize three-dimensional data, with the x-axis representing one variable in presenting data, the y-axis representing another variable, and the bubble size representing a third variable.
 Bubble charts are useful for highlighting patterns and relationships within multidimensional datasets.

 9. Treemaps: Treemaps display hierarchical data structures as nested rectangles, with each rectangle representing a different level of the hierarchy.
 The size and colour of each rectangle can be used to encode additional information about the data, such as the relative size of categories or the distribution of values within each category.
 Treemaps are commonly used in areas such as hierarchical data visualization and disk space analysis.